brandur/sorg/content/nanoglyphs-drafts/037-fast.md

 Well, at least I _think_ our API is fast, but it'd be nice to quantify that.

 Something I've been struggling with over the past couple years is finding a good way to perform ad-hoc queries to get insight into how our stack is running.
-At my last couple jobs I've had access to Splunk, which is one of the better tools on the market for that, but its pricing model is so absolutely outrageous that it's hard to justify introducing it (you're given the privilege of paying upwards of millions of dollars a year _and_ get to run it all yourself).
-We have an alternative log provider that our logs drain into, but it can't perform aggregates of any kind, making it a glorified log viewer, and borderline useless for operational work.
+At my last couple jobs I've had access to Splunk, which is one of the better tools on the market, but with a pricing model is so absolutely outrageous that it's hard to justify introducing it (you're given the privilege of paying upwards of millions of dollars a year _and_ get to run it all yourself).
+We have an alternative log provider that our logs drain into, but it can't perform aggregates of any kind, making it a glorified log viewer that's borderline useless for operational work.

 So a few days ago I did something that I never thought I'd do again, and started putting some of our more critical logs in Postgres.